Health Assessment

 We envision a South Carolina where quality of life is a priority, and everyone has an equitable opportunity to thrive.

 Want to learn more?
-Check out our Healthy Palmetto fact sheet.
+Check out our Healthy Palmetto Fact Sheet.

 As of 2022, South Carolina is one of 22 current states with adult obesity rates above 35 percent.
 The annual Trust for America's Health State of Obesity report offers key insight into rising rates within our state and throughout the country, and also offers evidence-based strategies and policies to help inform the efforts of Healthy Palmetto and its partners.